yext/answers-search-ui/README.md

 You can override the handlebars template for EACH item in the result list, as opposed to the entire component.
+// TODO I think they should just go to the custom render section for this??? deleting?

 ```js
 ANSWERS.addComponent('UniversalResults', {